rticulate/import/README.md

 default is named "imports".
 It is therefore also easy to get rid of them again with `detach("imports")`.
 The main point is that it is **clear which functions will be used and where they come from**.
-It's noteworthy that there is nothing special going on: the `import::from` function is only a convinient wrapper around `get` (as is `:::`) and `assign`.
+It's noteworthy that there is nothing special going on: the `import::from` function is only a convenient wrapper around `get` (as is `:::`) and `assign`.

 One can also specify which names to use in the search path and use several to